OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

   - "Meter identifier"
   - actual meter identifier for reading data in this file.
 We should put this in quotes just in case there is a comma in the meter/group identifier.
   - "Unit"
   - actual unit for reading data in this file.
 We should put this in quotes just in case there is a comma in the unit identifier.
+Note that the user does not graph in the meter unit so when raw data is exported, the linked unit is given.

 A sample file would look like this:
 <pre>